peeweek/VFXDoc/docs/textures/sampling.md

 In HLSL, these 3 functions will access a texture's data for a given coordinate, based on three different computations of mip-maps:

-- tex2d will determine the correct mip-map based on **rasterization** texel density
+- tex2d will determine the correct mip-map based on **rasterization** texel density.
 - tex2dbias will determine the correct mip-map based on **rasterization** texel density and will apply a bias on it
 - tex2dlod will not determine automatically the mip-map but instead will use the one specified

+> tex2d and tex2dbias can only be used in pixel shaders because of their needs of screen-space UV derivatives, which are computed during rasterization, see next section for more information.

 ### Determining correct Mip-Maps